-Genuine hurricane-resistant windows are expensive, up to $55 per square foot, but they can be in good investment in regions prone to very strong winds.
+Genuine hurricane-resistant windows are expensive, but they can be in good investment in regions prone to very strong winds.

 Like any standard window, frame construction on a hurricane-resistant, stormproof window can use aluminum or steel, vinyl, or wood.
 Aluminum or steel frames are considered the strongest (and most expensive), but there is some maintenance associated with these.
 Vinyl-framed windows are a great cost-effective solution with good insulation value, but at the end of their life, recycling the materials can be difficult.
 Wood frames offer good insulating value, but because they need to be regularly painted, the cost of maintenance is highest among the three frame options.
 And over time, wood windows can be susceptible to warping.

 There are also several glass options when it comes to hurricane-resistant, stormproof windows.
 The different glazing types are identified by the laminate procedure by which the glass panes are joined with the interlayer.

 - A film of PVB (polyvinyl butyral) or EVA (ethylene-vinyl acetate) sandwiched between two layers of glass is the most common type of hurricane-resistant window.
 PVB or EVA does a very good job of absorbing impact when struck.
 This layer of PVB or EVA typically ranges from 0.015 to 0.090 inch thick, with thicker layers increasing both the price and the strength of the windows.
 PVB is the same film that is used to make car windows shatterproof.